 The Evergreen Strain

-A new book for 2017, The Evergreen Strain is a young adult science fiction novel.
+A new book for 2019 (possibly 2020!), The Evergreen Strain is a young adult science fiction novel.
 In the near future, death has been cured and immortality is a choice but not everyone wants to live forever.
 Emerson, a twelve-year-old schoolboy boy, goes for his round of injections– The Evergreen Strain– but something unexpected happens.
 Something that only occurs to one in every ten-million people.
 Instead of slowing the aging process to a dead halt, The Evergreen Strain starts to age Emerson.
 Fast.

 I’ll be writing this in March and April this year with an edit in September.
 Updates as they happen.